Submitting a Form

 The following are not grounds for appeal:

-• Not having read or known the information provided by email or on the Residence Services Website (this is the responsibility of all residents)
+- Not having read or known the information provided by email, available on the Residence Services website or outlined in the Residence Handbook (this is the responsibility of all residents)

 THE APPEAL PROCESS

-STEP 1 The student visits or contacts the main Residence Services Office by phone to obtain a Residence Application for Appeal form.
+STEP 1 The student visits or contacts the Residence Services Office to obtain a Residence Application for Appeal form.

-STEP 2 The student completes and signs the Residence Application for Appeal form in full (incomplete forms are not accepted) and returns the form to the main Residence Services Office, along with the personal letter and supporting documentation.
-The documents are returned in a sealed envelope marked to the attention of the Residence Appeal Committee.
-Deadlines to submit the form and documents for the next committee meeting are provided below.
+STEP 2 The student completes and signs the Residence Application for Appeal form in full (incomplete forms are not accepted) and returns the form to the Residence Services Office, along with the personal letter and supporting documentation.

-STEP 4 On the scheduled meeting date, you will meet with four members of the Residence Appeal Committee to discuss your appeal.
+STEP 4 On the scheduled meeting date, you will meet with the Director of Consumer Services to discuss your appeal.
 Please make sure to bring along any further supporting documentation not included in your original form submission.

-STEP 5 Following your meeting, the Appeal Committee will consider your request and you will receive a written decision of your appeal within 10 business days by email.
+STEP 5 Following your meeting, the Director will consider your request and you will receive a written decision of your appeal within 10 business days by email.

 MEETING DATES

-Meetings are held twice per term at the offices of Protective Services located at 72 Campus Drive.
-If a student requests to meet with the Residence Appeal Committee, all arrangements should be made to attend the meeting on the date and time provided by the Residence Services Office, as meetings will not be arranged outside of the following dates:
+Meetings are held twice per term at the offices of Protective Services located at 72 Campus Drive or an alternate location based on space availability.
+If a student requests to meet with the Director of Consumer Services, all arrangements should be made to attend the meeting on the date and time provided by the Residence Services Office.

 FREQUENTLY ASKED QUESTIONS